Gabrielhas2001/Gabrielhas2001/README.md

 * Full stack developer in training
 * I'm studying JavaScript, HTML and CSS and trying to create content on youtube
 * I started studying programming 2 months ago.
+* Full-stack developer in training at Cubos Academy

 ## My skills: